Maroons: The Guianas

-Marronage was common in British, Dutch, and French Guiana, and today descendants of maroons account for about 15% of the current population of Suriname and 22% in French Guiana.
-In the Guianas, escaped slaves, locally known as 'Bushinengues', fled to the interior and joined with indigenous peoples and created several independent tribes, among them the Saramaka, the Paramaka, the Ndyuka (Aukan), the Kwinti, the Aluku (Boni), and the Matawai.
+Marronage was common in British, Dutch, and French Guiana, and today descendants of Maroons account for about 15% of the current population of Suriname and 22% in French Guiana.
+In the Guianas, escaped slaves, locally known as 'Bushinengues', fled to the interior and joined with Indigenous peoples and created several independent tribes, among them the Saramaka, the Paramaka, the Ndyuka (Aukan), the Kwinti, the Aluku (Boni), and the Matawai.

-The Ndyuka were the first to sign a peace treaty offering them territorial autonomy in 1760.
+In the plantation colony of Suriname, which England ceded to the Netherlands in the Treaty of Breda (1667), escaped slaves revolted and started to build their villages from the end of the 17th century.
+As most of the plantations existed in the eastern part of the country, near the Commewijne River and Marowijne River, the marronage took place along the river borders and sometimes across the borders of French Guiana.
+By 1740, the Maroons had formed clans and felt strong enough to challenge the Dutch colonists, forcing them to sign peace treaties.
+On 10 October 1760, the Ndyuka were the first to sign a peace treaty, drafted by former Jamaican slave Adyáko Benti Basiton of Boston, offering them territorial autonomy in 1760.
 In the 1770s, the Aluku also desired a peace treaty, but the Society of Suriname started a war against them, resulting in a flight into French Guiana.
 The other tribes signed peace treaties with the Surinamese government, the Kwinti being the last in 1887.
 On 25 May 1891 the Aluku officially became French citizens.

 After Suriname gained independence from the Netherlands, the old treaties with the Bushinengues were abrogated.
 By the 1980s the Bushinengues in Suriname had begun to fight for their land rights.
-Between 1986 and 1992, the Surinamese Interior War was waged by the Jungle Commando, a guerrilla group fighting for the rights of the maroon minority, against the military dictatorship of Dési Bouterse.
+Between 1986 and 1992, the Surinamese Interior War was waged by the Jungle Commando, a guerrilla group fighting for the rights of the Maroon minority, against the military dictatorship of Dési Bouterse.
 In 2005, following a ruling by the Inter-American Court of Human Rights, the Suriname government agreed to compensate survivors of the 1986 Moiwana village massacre, in which soldiers had slaughtered 39 unarmed Ndyuka people, mainly women and children.
 On 13 June 2020, Ronnie Brunswijk was elected Vice President of Suriname by acclamation in an uncontested election.
 He was inaugurated on 16 July as the first Maroon in Suriname to serve as vice president.

 In modern-day Guyana, Dutch officials in 1744 conducted an expedition against encampments of at least 300 Maroons in the Northwest district of Essequibo.
 The Dutch nailed severed hands of Maroons killed in the expedition to posts in the colony as a warning to other slaves.
 In 1782, a French official in the region estimated there were more than 2,000 Maroons in the vicinity of Berbice, Demerara, and Essequibo.